endlesspoir/Hyprland-Client-Logger/README.md

 ---

-*Note: This script is specifically designed for Hyprland Wayland compositor users.*
+*Note: This script is specifically designed for Hyprland Wayland compositor users.*soon